BC Neptūnas: 2021–22 season

 Before the 2021–2022 season, Neptūnas largely kept the same core as in the previous season, re-signed Deividas Gailius, and also signed the returning Edgaras Želionis, one of the best players for Neptūnas back in the 2017–2018 season.
 Neptūnas, having higher expectations for the season, expected to continue where they left off the previous season.
 However, the season began disastrously for Neptūnas.
 By December, Neptūnas was coming off a losing streak, which included many blow-out loses, and was out of playoff contention in the LKL.
 Needing changes, coach Gaidamavičius was released by Neptūnas, and in a surprising move, Dainius Adomaitis returned as the head coach of Neptūnas.
 Neptūnas regained their form - in the LKL, by April, Neptūnas had risen up to the 7th seed in the standings.
 Neptūnas finished the LKL regular season with a memorable 93–88 win over Rytas Vilnius in the regular season final.
 In the playoffs, Neptūnas faced Žalgiris Kaunas, now coached by former Neptūnas head coach Kazys Maksvytis.
 Neptūnas surprised all critics – they managed to stretch the series out to all five games, with Žalgiris winning 92-88 and 87–71 in Kaunas, and Neptūnas winning 70-68 and 87–78 in Klaipėda, and only in the deciding fifth game did Žalgiris finish off Neptūnas, 89–60 in Kaunas, to win the series 3–2.
-Gailius and Benas Griciūnas, along with the biggest surprise of the series, Nojus Mineikis, all shined during the series.
+Gailius, along with the biggest surprise of the series, Nojus Mineikis, all shined during the series.
 After the season, Adomaitis once again left Neptūnas.

-In the King Mindaugas Cup, Neptūnas dominated the group stage, and came close to eliminating future LKL finalists, BC Lietkabelis - Lietkabelis were the heavy favorites, but a narrow win in Klaipėda, 73–69, barely saved them from elimination as Neptūnas lead for most of the game in Panevėžys - where Lietkabelis had very few losses all season - before finishing the game with an 80–80 tie - the tie meaning Lietkabelis advancing on aggregrate, 153–149.
+In the King Mindaugas Cup, Neptūnas dominated the group stage, and came close to eliminating future LKL finalists, Lietkabelis Panevėžys - Lietkabelis were the heavy favorites, but a narrow win in Klaipėda, 73–69, barely saved them from elimination as Neptūnas lead for most of the game in Panevėžys - where Lietkabelis had very few losses all season - before finishing the game with an 80–80 tie - the tie meaning Lietkabelis advancing on aggregate, 153–149.
 Lietkabelis later went all the way to the finals, where they lost to Žalgiris.